A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

 As a consequence, applications of the pruning rules within the proof may or may not correspond to effective pruning operations during the search.
 Some formal pruning derivations will be performed \emph{retroactively}, i.e.~after the corresponding subtree has been already traversed.
 Also, it will be necessary to prune (non-canonical) leaves when they are visited.

-The rule $\mathtt{PruneInvariant}$ formalizes the invariant based pruning (operation $P_A$ in \cite{mckay_piperno}) and may be applied when such a pruning operation is done during the search.
+The rule $\mathtt{PruneInvariant}$ verifies the invariant based pruning (operation $P_A$ in \cite{mckay_piperno}).
+It justifies pruning of a node $\nu''$ (and its subtree) when another node $\nu'$ with the greater value of the node invariant is found on the same level of the search tree.
+Note that the pruned node can also be a leaf.
+Since node invariants are compared lexicographically it suffices to show that parent nodes of $\nu'$ and $\nu''$ have equal node invariants, and that $\nu''$ has a smaller hash value than $\nu'$ (this is explicitly checked in the checker by computing and comparing hash values $\operatorname{f}_{hash}$).
+This rule may be exported when such a pruning operation is done during the search.
 However, this rule may also perform the retroactive pruning, in case when the node $\nu''$ being pruned belongs to the path from the root of the tree to the current canonical node candidate (which has been already traversed), and the node $\nu'$ is a node which is visited later, but it has a greater node invariant (that is the moment when the algorithm performing the search updates the current canonical node candidate).
-Note that the rule $\mathtt{PruneInvariant}$ may also prune a leaf, when two leaves are found with distinct node invariants (and their parents have equal node invariants).

-The rule $\mathtt{PruneLeaf}$ formalizes the pruning of a leaf, and it does not correspond to any type of pruning described in \cite{mckay_piperno} as such (since no leaves are pruned during the search).
-This rule treats some special cases not covered by $\mathtt{PruneInvariant}$ rule.
-The first case is when a leaf $\nu''$ has equal node invariant as some non-leaf node $\nu'$ such that $|\nu'|=|\nu''|$.
-In that case, it is obvious that all the leaves belonging to the subtree $\mathcal{T}(G,\pi_0,\nu')$ have greater node invariants than the leaf $\nu''$, since node invariants are compared lexicographically.
-The second case is when the node $\nu'$ is also a leaf with an equal node invariant as the leaf $\nu''$, but its corresponding graph is greater than the graph that corresponds to $\nu''$.
-In both cases, we can prune the leaf $\nu''$.
+The rule $\mathtt{PruneLeaf}$ does not correspond to any type of pruning described in \cite{mckay_piperno} as such (since no leaves are pruned during the search).
+It justifies pruning of a leaf, based on some special cases not covered by $\mathtt{PruneInvariant}$ rule. \begin{itemize} \item The first case is when a pruned leaf $\nu''$ has equal node invariant as some non-leaf node $\nu'$ such that $|\nu'|=|\nu''|$.
+In that case, it is obvious that all the leaves belonging to the subtree $\mathcal{T}(G,\pi_0,\nu')$ have greater node invariants than the leaf $\nu''$, since node invariants are compared lexicographically. \item The second case is when the node $\nu'$ is also a leaf with an equal node invariant as the pruned leaf $\nu''$, but its corresponding graph is greater than the graph that corresponds to $\nu''$ (which is explicitly checked by the checker). \end{itemize} In both cases, we can prune the leaf $\nu''$ since it is not the canonical leaf (recall that the canonical leaf has the maximal value of the node invariant and has the maximal graph among such leaves).